samangh/wamplv/README.md

 Some notes:

 *   Remember to always call `Disconnect.vi` at the end.
-This will disconnect from the router and stop the communication daemon that runs in the background.
-Simply stopping the VI is not enough as the `lvwamp` communication daemon runs asynchronously in the background.
+This will disconnect from the router and stop the communication daemon.
+Simply stopping the VI is not enough as the _lvwamp_ communication daemon runs asynchronously in the background.

 ## License